the-triple-I/jekyll-netlify-boilerplate/pages/healthcare_resources.md

 ---
 layout: page
-title: "The Modern Education Stack: A Working Resource "
+title: "The Emerging Tools for Personalized Healthcare: A Working Resource "
 meta_description: ""
-permalink: /education_resources
+permalink: /healthcare_resources/
 intro_paragraph: This is the early stages of a resource compilation and review which surveys the evolving landscapes in personalized healthcare
 ---